Kinds-of-Intelligence-CFI/animal-ai/docs/training.md

 ## gymwrapper.py

 The example script `gymwrapper.py` shows a simple way to run an AnimalAI task using stable baselines 3.
-To run this you will also need to install stable-baselines3 (this version was tested with stable-baselines3==1.2.0).
+To run this you will also need to install stable-baselines3.

 ## trainaai.py